nabostylisten/nabostylisten/docs/technical/realtime-chat-system.md

 ### Real-time Read Status Updates

-The system uses Supabase's realtime broadcast to notify clients when message read status changes:
+The system uses Supabase's realtime broadcast to provide instant read status updates across all connected clients.
+This ensures that unread counts and chat indicators are always synchronized in real-time.

 ```sql
 -- Database trigger broadcasts read status changes